 - Henpecked Husband: What Sebastian has now become.

 - In the Blood: Sebastian's son develops a talent for homebrew chemistry similar to Tyler's abilities at making homemade explosives.
+It's actually a clue that Tyler is possessing him.

 - Mind Screw: Becomes like this halfway through the comic when characters start contacting Fight Club author Palahniuk on what to do next in the story.
 Reality and fiction appears to co-exist.